me3zaAKAgoat/dtb-legacy/README.md

 - [x] refactor how modals work and decouple the responsibilities thrown into TasksContainer component.
 - [ ] work on a loading UI (skeleton) while the data is being fetched.
 - [ ] add loading animation to any component thats awaiting an api calls response (login for example).
-- [ ] refractor spree to make code more readable and more performant.
+- [x] refractor spree to make code more readable and more performant.
 - [ ] make a purple theme.
 - [ ] figure out how keep data stored client side (pouchDB and nedb and sessionstorage and localstorage) https://stackoverflow.com/questions/28314368/how-to-maintain-state-after-a-page-refresh-in-react-js https://rxdb.info/quickstart.html
 - [ ] rich text editor notes that behaves like discord text form parsing.
-- [x] make a valiant abilities HUD inspired HUD for week status
+- [x] make a valorant abilities HUD inspired HUD for week status
 - [x] custom context menu on tasks
   - add possibility to delete tasks
 - [x] description filled on submission does not have to be non empty